Blind Hiring: What It Is & How to Reduce Bias in the Hiring Process

 Did You Know?

-A recent survey cites that the majority of responding employers (86%) report using new approaches (such as blind hiring techniques) to reach and hire a more diverse group of people.
+A recent survey cites that most responding employers (86%) report using new approaches (such as blind hiring techniques) to reach and hire a more diverse group of people.
+Check out our article on implementing diversity hiring to find out how it might improve the quality of your workforce.

 How you write job descriptions and employment ads sets the tone for the recruitment process in general.
 Thoughtfully reviewing them for bias-free and inclusive language will set you and your candidates up for success as the hiring process unfolds.
 Some things to keep in mind when writing your job descriptions include: